-9.6 Administration, Registration and Valuation Fees
+10.8 Administration, registration and valuation fees

-9.6.1 The administration of the Company will be carried by Northern Trust Global Services SE, UK branch, who also acts as Registrar.
-Its fees for registration services are charged on a monthly basis and will be paid by the Company, as will the disbursements listed in the "Other Expenses" below.

-The current registration fee is £10 per annum per registered shareholder, with a minimum of £2,000 per annum.

-9.6.2 Administration and valuation fees will be paid by the Company, are calculated and accrued daily and are charged to the Company on a monthly basis.
+- 10.8.1 The administration of the Company will be carried by Northern Trust Global Services SE, UK branch, who also acts as Registrar.
+Its fees for registration services are charged on a monthly basis and will be paid by the Company.
+The disbursements listed in the "Other Expenses" paragraph below will also be paid by the Company.
+The current registration fee is £10 per annum per registered shareholder, with a minimum of £2,000 per annum. - 10.8.2 Administration and valuation fees will be paid by the Company, are calculated and accrued daily and are charged to the Company on a monthly basis.
 The administration fees are set percentages applied to the value of the Company's Scheme Property.
 Subject to a minimum fee of £25,000 per annum, the current administration fee is:

-0.07% per annum on the value of the Scheme Property up to $\pounds 50,000,000$ 0.05% per annum on the value of the Scheme Property above £50,000,000 up to £100,000,000 0.03% per annum on the value of the Scheme Property thereafter
+0.07% per annum on the value of the Scheme Property up to £50,000,000 0.05% per annum on the value of the Scheme Property above £50,000,000 up to £100,000,000 0.03% per annum on the value of the property thereafter